Scrawk/Mesh-Voxelization/README.md

 For the demo scene the voxels are converted back into a mesh by adding quads at the edge of each voxel.

-See [home page](https://www.digital-dust.com/single-post/2017/04/17/Mesh-voxelization-in-Unity) for more information and unity package download.
+You can download a unity package [here](https://app.box.com/s/tv3vbd6u2fq7qzknoxjaoxnrxntll1hi).

 The mesh before voxelization.